dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 ::: zone pivot="server"

-The following controller in the server API project saves uploaded files from the client.
+The following controller in the web API project saves uploaded files from the client.

 ::: zone-end